ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_structure.md

 ### _parent.yaml

 A `_parent.yaml` is a special type of file within the YAML entity store.
 It is an entity, but it is best described as a container entity.
 Its purpose is to contain other child entities, hence the *parent* name.
-It is named `_parent.yaml` so it can be identified as a different file.
 Thus, every `.yaml` file at the same level are child entities of the entity defined in `_parent.yaml`.

 The directory in which `_parent.yaml` is stored is named after its content by default, but it can be named differently.